 What Is Value Acrylic, how does it measure up?

-We currently stock almost 20 lines of Value acrylic and they all have two things in common.
+At the time of writing, we stock almost 20 lines of cheap acrylic sheets and they all have two things in common.
 Firstly, they are all made from cast acrylic and second, they are much cheaper than other cast acrylics.

 What exactly can Cast Value Acrylics be used for?